Social Events and Gatherings

 - Hosts for College House events and events in Park Row basement must meet with Security to conduct a pre-party check to ensure that the event complies with the Alcohol Policy, fire code regulations, noise ordinances, and the details stipulated on the party registration form.

-- Security reserves the right to visit registered events at any point in time during the event.
+- Security reserves the right to visit registered events at any point in time.
 Hosts must allow Security into the event space to conduct party checks as necessary.

 - Hosts must ensure common areas are clean and restored to their original appearance following a social event.